python-zeroconf/python-zeroconf/README.rst

     :target: https://travis-ci.org/jstasiak/python-zeroconf

-This is fork of pyzeroconf, Multicast DNS Service Discovery for Python, originally by Paul Scott-Murphy, modified by William McBrine.
+This is fork of pyzeroconf, Multicast DNS Service Discovery for Python, originally by Paul Scott-Murphy (https://github.com/paulsm/pyzeroconf), modified by William McBrine (https://github.com/wmcbrine/pyzeroconf).

 This fork is used in all of my TiVo-related projects: HME for Python (and therefore HME/VLC), Network Remote, Remote Proxy, and pyTivo.